bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-09-ui.md

 <!-- theme: info -->
 > #### Note
-> Apps that operate in the iFrame get strong preference during [Apps Marketplace](https://www.bigcommerce.com/apps/) consideration; however, we sometimes make exceptions for apps that need to interact with other services.
+> Apps that operate in the iFrame get strong preference during [App Marketplace](https://www.bigcommerce.com/apps/) consideration; however, we sometimes make exceptions for apps that need to interact with other services.